Tomnng/tomnng.github.io/README.md

 Click here to login or sign up account on Github.  ***Add link to login or sign up account on Github. ***

+PURPOSE

+This README file is to desscribe the practical steps of how to host and format a resume using the software stack you used for this assignment and relate the practical steps described above to the general principles of current Technical Writing, as explained in Andrew Etter's book Modern Technical Writing.

 After completing all setup steps above, you can need to create a resporitory with specific name.
 The resporitory's name will be YourUserAccount.github.io